Cosmological implications of the full shape of anisotropic clustering measurements in BOSS and eBOSS: Methodology

 where $a_{\rm{vir}}$ is a free parameter characterizing the kurtosis of the small-scale velocity distribution, and $\sigma_{\rm{v}}$ is the one-dimensional linear velocity dispersion defined in terms of the linear matter power spectrum as

-We also account for the impact of the non-negligible redshift errors of the QSO sample following \citet{Hou_2018}, who showed that this effect can be correctly described by including an additional damping factor to the power spectrum of equation~(\ref{Prsd}) of the form $\exp\left(-k\mu \sigma_{\rm err}\right)$, where $\sigma_{\rm{err}}$ is treated as an additional free parameter.
+The QSO sample is known to be affected by non-negligible redshift errors which also affect the clustering measurements \citep{Zarrouk2018}.
+We account for this following \citet{Hou_2018}, who showed that this effect can be correctly described by including an additional damping factor to the power spectrum of equation~(\ref{Prsd}) of the form $\exp\left(-k\mu \sigma_{\rm err}\right)$, where $\sigma_{\rm{err}}$ is treated as an additional free parameter.

 Finally, the Alcock-Paczynski distortions \citep{Alcock1979} due to the difference between the true and fiducial cosmologies are accounted for by introducing the geometric distortion factors

 Here, $D_{\rm{M}}(z)$ is the comoving angular diameter distance and $H(z)$ is the Hubble parameter, with primed quantities corresponding to the fiducial cosmology used to convert redshifts to distances.
 The distortion factors are then applied to rescale the separations $s$ of galaxy pairs and the angles between the separation vector and the line of sight $\mu$ such that